-- The Agile Manifesto6
+- The Agile Manifesto9

-Competing with digital streaming natives takes more than oneoff projects to build a better product, interface or back-end system.
+Competing with digital natives takes more than one-off projects to build a better product, interface or back-end system.
 Success requires a strategic approach: building a factory that can regularly produce software that delivers true business value as measured by sales, retention or cost reduction.

-The journey from traditional operating models to continuous delivery is not simple, and the pathway is littered with face-plants (see below).
-In our engagements with entertainment video providers around the world, we've found that a successful transition to a continuous delivery model requires modernizing along four dimensions in parallel: teams and culture, process, engineering, and platforms, including the data architecture.
+The journey from traditional operating models to continuous delivery is not simple, and the pathway is littered with face-plants (see sidebar).
+In our engagements with insurers around the world, we've found that a successful transition to a continuous delivery model requires modernizing along four dimensions in parallel: teams and culture, process, engineering, and platforms, including the data architecture.
 Companies advance along each dimension incrementally, starting with the simplest improvements and adding on.